In English

 Which projects are considered?

-- Have potential impact on citizens' health
+- Projects with potential impact on public health.

 Apply for a grant